-Through the symposium we hope to unite a community of family businesses from across the world, engaging in peer to peer learning and the opportunity for sector specialists to transfer their own knowledge to new groups.
+The symposium unites a community of family businesses from across the world to engage in peer to peer learning and provides an opportunity for sector specialists to transfer their own knowledge to new groups.

 Symposium Schedule will run from 08:00 GMT as follows:

 Sue Howorth and Dave Clarkson, Co-Directors The Family Business Network – opening address